Kyung Soo-jin: Career

-After supporting roles in Man from the Equator, That Winter, the Wind Blows and Shark, she played her first leading role in TV Novel: Eunhui.
+After supporting roles in Man from the Equator, That Winter, the Wind Blows and Shark, she played her first leading role in Eunhui.
 She then played the second female lead in sports drama Weightlifting Fairy Kim Bok-joo, and starred in the romantic fantasy drama Meloholic.

 In November 2018, Kyung signed with YG Entertainment.
-On December 16, 2021, it was reported that Kyung had decided to renew her contract with YG Entertainment.
+On December 16, 2021, it was reported that Kyung had decided to renew her contract with the agency.

+became a free agent after her former agency, YG Entertainment, announced the closure of its actor management division last January.
+Following a period of careful consideration, Kyung Soo-jin recently decided to join uhoostudio.